Volée Airlines Flight 180

 I would also like to add that the shot of Sam being eaten away by the flames would probably be a more realistic portrayal of what would happen to someone sitting in the back of the plane if the front end exploded.
 The amount of fire and the intensity of the heat would be noticeably different where Sam was sitting compared to that of where Alex was sitting.

-I would also like to mention that the way that the plane explodes and breaks apart in Final Destination 5 is similar to the way that TWA Flight 800 exploded and broke apart, a plane accident that had actually occurred in 1996 when it exploded over New York City after departing from JFK Airport, much like what had happened in Final Destination.
+TWA Flight 800 exploded and broke apart, a plane accident that had actually occurred in 1996 when it exploded over New York City after departing from JFK Airport, much like what had happened in Final Destination.
 Though the film is not connected to the actual explosion of TWA Flight 800, they are very similar to one another in how they play out, in which the nose of the plane breaks off, while one wing also detaches from the main cabin of the airplane.

 One of the biggest misconceptions about the project is that it was based on the real-life disaster of TWA Flight 800 that occurred in 1996.
 Like in the movie, the TWA disaster involved a Boeing 747 that exploded after take-off from JFK International Airport in New York en route to Paris.
 The TV spec script for The X-Files however, was actually written in 1994.